fnproject/tutorials/grafana/README.md

 Note: This command uses the parameter `--add-host` to define a hostname `fnserver` in the docker container and configure it to use the IP address on which the Fn server is listening.

+Go to the Prometheus web console in a browser window:

 >![user input](../images/userinput.png)
 >
->Open a browser on Prometheus's graph tool at [http://localhost:9090/graph](http://localhost:9090/graph).
+>Open a browser and go to [http://localhost:9090/graph](http://localhost:9090/graph)

 While Prometheus can display tables and graphs of metrics data, it is usually used in conjunction with another popular data visualization tool called Grafana.